stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 _For the sample application, what data needs to be transmitted from the web browser to the server?_

 Vote and question number

+### Voting Application Quiz 2

+_Is there a need for transactions in the application?_

+It depends